 Another reason foundations crack is because of hydrostatic pressure on the exterior wall.
 The force of the back-fill against the foundation wall, along with moisture in the soil (or clay), can cause major stress on a foundation wall.
 Another cause may be the material used during back-filling.
 On many occasions when we excavate to repair a crack from the outside we will find rocks and/or small boulders sitting up against the wall that do not move much when the ground thaws in the springtime.
 This will pinch the foundation wall causing it to crack.
-For a complete home inspection services if you want to sell your property visit this page and enjoy their top notch services.

 Cold joints are another form of cracks.
 These cracks are not caused by stress but are the result of two sections of poured cement that have dried at different times.
 If one wall of a foundation was poured and let to dry, with an adjoining wall poured at a later date, it would cause a cold joint (or void).
 The cold joint exists because the two walls are not properly bonded together.